nunemunthalashiva/sentiment_analysis/README.md

 If we try to increase Epochs to large our Training error goes to zero but then our test error oscillates between 25-27 %

+Our learned weights are in "weights" file and misclassifed review are there in "error-analysis" file